herjy/AGN_Deblending/README.md

-This repository contains data for quasar host galaxies deb lending.
+This repository contains data for quasar host galaxies deblending.

 * Folder `acs_mosaic_2.0` contains COSMOS HST data in band `F814w`
 * Folder `HSC_Images` contains images of the same quasars observed with HSC.
 It contains images for bands G, R, I, Z and Y from the deep-ultra deep fields of data release 2.